Pan-Canadian-Genome-Library/pcgl-authz/docs/service-verification.md

 When making the request, the calling service includes this token as an `X-Service-Token` in the header.

-These tokens have a long expiry (approx one month).
+These tokens currently expire after 30 minutes.
+We may revisit this timing.

 ## Receiving service: